Buddenbrooks: Thomas Buddenbrook and Schopenhauer

-However, a few days after reading Schopenhauer, "his middle-class instincts" brought Thomas Buddenbrook back to his former belief in a personal Father God and in Heaven, the home of departed individual souls.
+A few days after reading Schopenhauer, "his middle-class instincts" brought Thomas Buddenbrook back to his former belief in a personal Father God and in Heaven, the home of departed individual souls.
 There could be no consolation if conscious personal identity is lost at death.
 The novel ends with the surviving characters' firm consoling belief that there will be a large family reunion, in the afterlife, of all the individual Buddenbrook personalities.

+English translations

+The first English translation, published in 1924, was by Helen Tracy Lowe-Porter.

+In 1993, an English translation by John E. Woods was published.

+In 2023, Damion Searls published a translation of "A Day in the Life of Hanno Buddenbrook", which he explained "was originally part 11, chapters 2 and 3, of Mann's first novel, Buddenbrooks, but he considered it something of an independent work....
+The title is provided by me".

+In 2026, Oxford University Press published a translation by Mike Mitchell, which titles the novel The Buddenbrooks.

 Film and television adaptations

 A silent film version directed by Gerhard Lamprecht was filmed in Lübeck and released in 1923.

 Alfred Weidenmann directed the two-part television film The Buddenbrooks (1959), starring Liselotte Pulver, Nadja Tiller, Hansjörg Felmy, Hanns Lothar, Lil Dagover and Werner Hinz.

+A seven-part dramatisation by Jack Pulman was broadcast on BBC-2 in November and December 1965, starring Nigel Stock as Thomas, Kenneth Griffith as Christian and Elizabeth Shepherd as Tony.

-Franz Peter Wirth directed an 11 episode television series (1979).
+Franz Peter Wirth directed an 11-episode television series (1979).
 It was filmed in Gdańsk, which had been less damaged by war than Lübeck was.

 Another film version, starring Armin Mueller-Stahl, was released in 2008.